danmastrian/byt-descendants-portal/README.md

 ### LED Brightness

-Sets the maximum(?) brightness of the LEDs.
+Sets the maximum brightness of the LEDs.
+The dimmest value is 5 and the brightest is 255.
+This value can be increased or decreased in increments of 5.

 ### Mode